RanisMinsafin/LibraryManager/README.md

 1. Ensure that you have Java and Maven installed.
 2. Import the project into your development environment (e.g., IntelliJ IDEA, Eclipse).
 3. Install Apache Tomcat to run the application as a servlet. ([Download Apache Tomcat](http://tomcat.apache.org/))
-4. Configure the application to use Tomcat by adding the `spring-boot-starter-tomcat` dependency in the `pom.xml` file.
-5. Run the application, specifying the database configurations in the `application.properties` file.
+4. Run the application, specifying the database configurations in the `application.properties` file.
-6. Access the Library Manager web interface at [http://localhost:8080](http://localhost:8080).
+5. Access the Library Manager web interface at [http://localhost:8080](http://localhost:8080).

 Additional settings, such as database configuration and port, can be adjusted in the `application.properties` file.